SpecialFlocon/charts/taalapi/README.md

 MongoDB instance using the `taalapi.mongodb.*` parameters.

-To let taalapi authenticate to MongoDB, you need to set the `taalapi.mongodb.existingSecret` and `taalapi.mongodb.secretPasswordKey` parameters, respectively corresponding to the name of the Kubernetes secret containing MongoDB credentials and the name of the key containing the database password.
+To let taalapi authenticate to MongoDB, you need to set the `taalapi.mongodb.secretName` and `taalapi.mongodb.secretPasswordKey` parameters, respectively corresponding to the name of the Kubernetes secret containing MongoDB credentials and the name of the key containing the database password.

+## Redis

+Taalbot uses Redis message broker capabilities to implement a PubSub message queue between components.

+You need to set the `taalapi.redis.address` parameter with the address to a running Redis server, as well as the `taalapi.redis.secretName` and `taalapi.redis.secretPasswordKey` parameters, respectively corresponding to the name of the secret and the name of the key containing the Redis password.